karlmdavis/rps-tourney/dev/work-log.md

 * 1.25h: Read about JAX-RS security.
     * Read about JAAS, which doesn't sound like a good fit here.
 It's more for applications that want to allow their security to be customizable at deployment time.
 Seems like overkill for this.
     * Read about JAX-RS filters, which are likely the best choice.
 I can use them to populate a SecurityContext, and possibly also to drive the javax.annotation.security annotations, which'd be slick.

+### 2013-11-18, Monday

+* 0.5h: Read about XML Signatures, SAML, and OAuth 2 support in CXF.
+    * None of these really apply here.
+They're all more for enterprise systems that need to authenticate between themselves.